SteeltoeOSS/Samples/MusicStore/README.md

 # Pre-requisites - CloudFoundry

-1. Install Pivotal CloudFoundry 1.7+
+1. Install Pivotal CloudFoundry
-2. Install Spring Cloud Services 1.1.x+.
+2. Install Spring Cloud Services
 3. Install .NET Core SDK.
-4. Install Redis service if you want to use Redis for Sesion storage and KeyRing storage.
+4. Install Redis service if you want to use Redis for Session storage and KeyRing storage.

 # Setup Services on CloudFoundry